aronkst/go-web-scraping/README.md

 make stop
 ```

-Example of how to fetch information within a web page using a URL as input.
+Example of how to fetch information within a web page using a URL as input:

 ```
 make test-find
 ```

-Example of how to fetch for information within a web page using HTML as input.
+Example of how to fetch for information within a web page using HTML as input:

 ```
 make test-find-html
 ```

-Example of how to get all the HTML from a web page using a URL as input.
+Example of how to get all the HTML from a web page using a URL as input:

 ```
 make test-html